13 Things You Should Never Do at the Airport

 Don’t try to outwit the TSA

 Yes, TSA lines are annoying, and no one likes taking off their shoes, belts, and coats.
 But there’s no way around security—and if you try, you’re not going to like what happens.
 On one flight, a woman who refused to take off her coat because it was part of her outfit ended up being pulled aside for an extensive patdown.
-In the security line, follow the path of least resistance and stick to these other tips to help you speed through airport security.

 Don’t leave your laptop at security